 Future students in Germany will be required to have health insurance and a blocked bank account when applying for a visa.

 For this case, the best health insurance policy is the incoming insurance from Feather, which was particularly made for visa application.
 Plus, you can get a blocked bank account with Fintiba – a provider for international students in Germany.

 Both companies offer great deals for international students.

-Participate at Social Year FSJ/BFD
+Participate in Social Year FSJ/BFD

 This was my choice after the Au Pair program.
-It’s also the easiest and cost-effective way to spend another year in Germany.
+It’s also the easiest and most cost-effective way to spend another year in Germany.

 My favorites were educational seminars, which lasted for a total of 25 days per year.
-During these seminars, you meet other participants, exchange experiences and get advice from social workers and psychologists.
+During these seminars, you meet other participants, exchange experiences, and get advice from social workers and psychologists.
 We spend a lot of time in nature during these times.

 A social year visa doesn’t require you to have either funds and accommodation.
 Moreover, the institution where you will work pays a salary and sometimes accommodate.